MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VI-Farm-Credit-Administration/subchapter-B-Farm-Credit-System/part-615-Funding-Fiscal-Affairs-Loan-Policies-Operations-Funding-Operations/subpart-E-Investment-Management/section-615.5140.md

 ##### § 615.5140 Eligible investments. #####

-Link to an amendment published at 87 FR 27492, May 9, 2022.

-(a) *Farm Credit banks* - (1) *Investment eligibility criteria.* A Farm Credit bank may purchase an investment only if it satisfies the following investment eligibility criteria:
+(a) *Farm Credit banks*—(1) *Investment eligibility criteria.* A Farm Credit bank may purchase an investment only if it satisfies the following investment eligibility criteria:

 (i) The investment must be purchased and held for one or more investment purposes authorized in § 615.5132.